 Bus drivers have received cycle awareness training at a series of road shows.
 These events gave them the opportunity to experience a cyclist's view when approaching, overtaking and being followed by a bus.

-Email firstname.lastname@example.org to suggest a location for an exchanging places event.
+Email firstname.lastname@example.org to suggest a place for an Exchanging Places event.

 Transport for London is committed to reducing road danger, by working in partnership with the police, London boroughs and stakeholders to achieve the Vision Zero ambition of creating a road network free from death and serious injury by 2041.
 Read more information on Vision Zero.